P101010/My-Portfolio/content/projects.md

 ### Brain Tumor Classification – Deployment ready project

 ![Brain Tumor Classification Image](/images/BTC.png)
+- Developed a brain-tumor classifier using CNN and managed versioning and artifacts of model using MLFlow.
+- Automated training and retraining of model using Airflow DAG’s based on feedback received.
-- Implemented CI/CD using **Git Actions**, created the latest Docker image and stored it in **GCP artifact registry**.
+- Deployed a scalable application developed using Streamlit leveraging Restful API endpoints on Kubernetes, based on the latest Docker image in the artifact registry, pushed by GitHub Actions on change thereby achieving CI/CD.
-- **Kubernetes** picked this Docker image and hosted it on one of the pods in the cluster.
-- Used **FastAPI** for backend endpoint communication and **Streamlit** for the frontend application.
-- Implemented data versioning using **DVC**, model versioning and tracking using **MLFlow**, and automated model training and retraining pipelines using **Airflow DAGs**.
-- Designed a monitoring dashboard from parsed logs to identify data drift, data skew, and model confidence.
+- Monitored model for confidence and prediction distribution, data for drift and skew to increase lifecycle of model.

 ### Body Composition Scanner